mukeshkumar1451/Data/README.md

 Step 02 | Open the loan created as per precondition | Loan Summary | Loan Number from precondition | The system loads the loan in editable state | NA

 4. Business validation steps:
-   - Generate only positive intended behavior validations.
-   - Each step must validate exactly one rule.
+   - Each step must validate exactly one distinct business rule.
    - No duplicate validations.

 5. Expected Results:
    - Must begin with “The system”.
-   - Must clearly describe intended enforcement, visibility, workflow behavior, or automatic dependency behavior.
+   - Must clearly describe intended enforcement, visibility, workflow behavior, or automatic system response.
    - Do NOT use:
      verify
      check